 I haven’t been in Moscow in many, many years.
 Not since it was capital of the Soviet Union and Yuri Andropov was head of state.
 In fact, Andropov died during my stay in town, and a visit to the Bolshoi was cancelled as a result.
 I’ve plans to return soon (and see the Bolshoi).
-Meanwhile, writer Matt Gardner shares a few tips for this bustling metropolis.
+Meanwhile, writer Matt Gardner shares a few Moscow travel tips.
 Enjoy!

 There are few cities on earth as vast – and as mind-blowing – as Russia’s capital.
 Visitors from around the world are attracted by Moscow’s rich tapestry of history and architecture.